The Full Story (well, the abbreviated version)

 And I incorporate race literacy into my work with White lawyers.
 It's crucial that we become more aware of how White supremacy is baked into our profession.

 And that we take steps to dismantle it.

-Because of the work that I do with lawyers around well-being and race literacy, I have been selected as a Top Wellbeing Coach by Coach Foundation.
+Because of the work that I do with lawyers around well-being and race literacy, Coach Foundation has recognized my expertise in legal coaching by selecting me as a Top Coach.

 Feel free to submit a message below if you want to chat or learn more.